What Are the Symptoms of Acute Chest Syndrome?

 How to Diagnose Acute Chest Syndrome?

 It is important to get immediate medical treatment if you suspect ACS.
 If you go to an emergency room or hospital, you should notify them that you have sickle cell disease.
 During your exam, your physician will conduct a physical exam and ask about your personal history, including any potential risk factors.
-They will listen to your breathing with a stethoscope, order a chest X-ray and measure your oxygen saturation levels.
-Doctors define Acute Chest Syndrome as the appearance of new shadows on the chest X-ray along with fever and respiratory symptoms in a person with Sickle cell disease.
+Diagnosis is based on test results from chest imaging, medical history and symptoms.

 Common tests that may be ordered are: